Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Introduction

 In addition to efficient emulation, our method also provides two important features.
 First, our method enables efficient uncertainty quantification for emulation with theoretical guarantees.
-In particular, we provide the error analysis that not only considers the uncertainty from the emulator given limited training samples, but also accounts for the numeric error from the numerical methods for solving PDEs.
-Second, by revealing the clustering structures, the proposed method provides valuable insights about the underlying physics present in the system.
-Unlike traditional reduced-basis methods for flow simulations in physics and engineering, such as proper orthogonal decomposition (POD) \citep{lumley1967structure}, which are unsupervised learning methods purely based on the flow data, the latent clustering structure by the proposed method is determined by both simulation inputs and outputs as in \cite{joseph2021supervised} and \cite{sung2019clustered}, which can be used to separate a simulated flow into key instability structures, each with its corresponding spatial features.
+In particular, we provide the error analysis that not only considers the uncertainty from the emulator given limited training samples, but also accounts for the numerical error arising from the discrete approximation of the continuous domain through a mesh configuration in numerical methods for solving PDEs.
+Second, by revealing the clustering structures, the proposed method provides valuable insights into qualitative features of the resulting dynamics.
+Unlike traditional reduced-basis methods for flow simulations in physics and engineering, such as proper orthogonal decomposition (POD) \citep{lumley1967structure}, which are unsupervised learning methods purely based on the flow data, the latent clustering structure by the proposed method is determined by both inputs and outputs as in \cite{joseph2021supervised} and \cite{sung2019clustered}, which can be used to separate a simulated flow into key instability structures, each with its corresponding spatial features.

-It is important to note that recent developments in the field of finite element methods have led to the emergence of the \textit{statistical finite elements} (statFEM) approach, which holds promise in advancing uncertainty quantification and model predictions by a Bayesian statistical construction of finite element methods.
+It is important to note that recent developments in the field of finite element methods have led to the emergence of the \textit{statistical finite elements} (statFEM) approach, which holds promise in advancing uncertainty quantification and model predictions through a Bayesian statistical construction of finite element methods.
 See, for example, \cite{duffin2021statistical}, \cite{girolami2021statistical} and \cite{akyildiz2022statistical}.
-Specifically, the statFEM approach employs the prior probability density for the finite element method by solving stochastic PDEs, and uses measurement data to infer the posterior finite elements.
-In contrast, our focus in this paper is primarily on the development of an efficient surrogate model using multiple evaluations of finite element simulations for solving deterministic PDEs, providing a faster alternative to costly finite element simulations.
+Specifically, statFEM introduces a hierarchical statistical model to handle uncertainties in data, mathematical models, and finite element discretization.
+It decomposes data into three components---finite element, model misspecification, and noise---each treated as a random variable with a corresponding prior probability density.
+In contrast, our focus in this paper is primarily on the development of an efficient surrogate model, providing a faster alternative to costly finite element simulations.